RACP exam Format | Course Contents | Course Outline | exam Syllabus | exam Objectives

 Explanation:

 There is good evidence that early resuscitation in patients with severe sepsis or septic shock improves outcome (Annane et al., 2005; Dellinger et al., 2008).
 Supine body positioning is a risk factor for nosocomial pneumonia in mechanically ventilated patients, a semi-recumbent position reduces the risk.
-Studies show that transfusion of blood to critically ill patients to maintain a haemoglobin level of greater than 100 g/L does not Strengthen outcome.
+Studies show that transfusion of blood to critically ill patients to maintain a haemoglobin level of greater than 100 g/L does not Boost outcome.
 However, a haemoglobin concentration of less than 70 g/L has become a more widely accepted threshold after the Transfusion Requirements in Critical Care (TRICC) trial.
 This trial randomised 838 critically ill patients to either a restrictive transfusion strategy (transfusion threshold of <70 g/L) or a liberal transfusion strategy (threshold of <100 g/L) and found that the restrictive strategy decreased in-hospital mortality.
 Whilst glycaemic control is important, an intensive insulin regimen to keep the level between 4.4 and 6.0 mmol/L has not shown a

 beneficial effect on mortality.
 In critically ill patients, a target blood glucose of 4.46.1 mmol/L increased the incidence of severe hypoglycaemia, and either increased mortality or had no effect on mortality, when compared to the more permissive blood